 Increasingly, university researchers are developing mutually beneficial collaborations with industry partners.
-Such arrangements mean Canadian businesses have access to new ideas to help them compete in global markets; while the University fulfills its mandate of transferring the results of research into society.
-On a more practical level, sponsored research brings in additional funding, provides access to interesting, high-value problems and provides valuable exposure to industrial challenges and gives students the opportunity to obtain highly relevant industrial training for future career opportunities.
+This gives Canadian businesses access to new ideas to help compete in global markets, while the University fulfills its mandate of transferring research results to society.
+On a more practical level, sponsored research brings in more funding, provides access to interesting high-value problems, provides valuable exposure to industrial challenges, and gives students the opportunity to gain relevant industrial training for future career opportunities.

 How Does MILO Help?